serverless/serverless/docs/providers/aws/guide/variables.md

 ### Exporting a function

-_Note: the method described below works by default in Serverless v3, but it requires the `variablesResolutionMode: 20210326` option in v2._
+_Note: the method described below works by default in Serverless v3 and later versions, but it requires the `variablesResolutionMode: 20210326` option in v2._

 A variable resolver function receives an object with the following properties: